Connect with us

 When making a mix of concrete, the term concrete mixer ratio – also known as concrete mixing ratio – refers to the quantities of components used in making the concrete mix.

-It is important to note that the selection of a type of concrete mix depends on the requirements of strength and nature of construction work.
+It is important to note that the selection of a type of concrete mix depends on the requirements of strength and the nature of construction work.

 Here are the different types of mix of concrete ratio.